After discovering two fraudulent reservations, Booking.com suspends David Hendrick’s account. How can he get it reinstated?

 You needed to appeal this above the chatbot level at Booking.com.
 A human being needed to review your case and figure out a way to fix it.
 I publish the names, numbers and email addresses of those humans at Booking.com on my consumer advocacy site, Elliott.org You could have reached out to them.
 I would recommend doing so in writing and using my proven methods for fixing a consumer problem.

 You asked my advocacy team for help, and after we reviewed your case, I reached out to Booking.com.
 According to the company, it was a combination of your booking history and the fraudulent bookings that triggered the review of your account.
-(Related: What’s the Booking.com refund process?
-The company took my money!)
+(Related: I lost $6,074 after Booking.com canceled my vacation rental.
+Can you get it back for me?)

 Booking.com disabled your account “to ensure your security” and told you to create a new one.
 However, it ran into trouble when you tried to transfer your loyalty status and points to the new account.